-1) Lagrange method: Figure 9 shows the initial and deformed (t = 0.053 ms) mesh configurations for the medium discretized mesh.
+1) Lagrange method: Figure 11 shows the initial and deformed (t = 0.053 ms) mesh configurations for the medium discretized mesh.
 Also shown is an illustration of the eroded element distribution at the end of the simulation.
 The eroded elements are indicated relative to their initial position using a different color to differentiate them from the non-eroded elements of the same part.
-Tab.
-II summarizes the residual speed of the projectile for the three mesh configurations considered.
+Table II summarizes the residual speed of the projectile for the three mesh configurations considered.
 With the exception of the medium mesh speed, which indicates a somewhat larger projectile speed reduction, the projectile speeds are decreasing nearly uniformly with increasing mesh refinement.
-Figure 10 shows a plot of the residual speed versus the mesh refinement parameter.
-This plot indicates that the results do not follow the developing trend.
-Based on this plot, no claim can be made that the results are in the asymptotic regime, much less converged.
-This is disappointing since the mesh densities for these two cases are likely to be much greater than it would have been attempted in typical three dimensional simulations.